pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 ## `-lmath48` - (48 bit maths by Anders Hejlsberg)

 math48 has been imported into classic from the newlib.
 It provides a 48 bit number, with an 8 bit exponent and a 40 bit mantissa.
-It utilises the alternate register set and such can't run on all classic targets.
+It utilises the alternate register set and therefore can't run on all classic targets.

 math48 can be used with both sccz80 and zsdcc and is marginally faster than genmath.